Rama in Jainism: Story

 Ravana's younger brother, Vibhishana, tried to persuade him to return Sita.
 However, Ravana refused to do so.
 Therefore, Vibhishana allied with Rama.
 There was a war fought between the armies of Rama and Ravana.
 Lakshmana kills Ravana in the end(deviating from the Ramayana where the hero Rama slays Ravana) and Vibhishana is crowned King of Lanka.
 Rama and Lakshmana return to Ayodhya.
-Rama had around eight thousand wives among whom Sita was the principle consort (whereas in the Valmiki Ramayana, Sita was Rama's only wife), and Lakshmana had around sixteen thousand wives in which Prithvisundari was his principle consort (in the Hindu epic, he had only one wife, Urmila).
+Rama had around eight thousand wives among whom Sita was the principal consort (whereas in the Valmiki Ramayana, Sita was Rama's only wife), and Lakshmana had around sixteen thousand wives in which Prithvisundari was his principal consort (in the Hindu epic, he had only one wife, Urmila).
 After Lakshmana's death, Rama becomes a monk.
 He attains Kevala Jnana and subsequently moksha.
 Lakshmana and Ravana, on the other hand, go to hell.
 Sita was born in heaven.

-Vimalasuri's Version
+Vimalsuri's Version

-Vimalasuri's version is one of the most important and influential Jain stories of Rama.
+Vimalsuri's version is one of the most important and influential Jain stories of Rama.
 In his version, Kaikeyi is shown to be a generous and affectionate mother who wanted to stop Bharata from becoming a monk.
 To do so, she wanted to give him the responsibility of a king.
 Ravana was also called Dasamukha (ten-headed one) because when he was young, his mother gave him a necklace made of nine pearls.
 She could see his face reflected ninefold.
 Hence, he was named thus.
 In Vimalsuri's Paumachariya, Rama married thrice when he was in exile.
 His brother Lakshmana married eleven times.
 Ravana was well known for his abilities in meditation and ascetic practices.
 He was the king of Rakshasa, a kingdom of civilized and vegetarian people.
 Sugriva was appointed by his brother Vali to become the king before Vali renounces the world and becomes a Jain monk.
 Shambuka was accidentally killed by Lakshmana.
 Ravana had passionate feelings for Sita.
 Due to the effects of karma (caused because of this vice), he was said to have suffered at the end.
-Rama ji killed Ravana by hitting Ravana's naval with an arrow.

 Ravisena's Padmapurana

-The story of Rama in Jainism is found in Ravisena's Padmapurana(Lorebook of the Lotus) is termed as one of the most artistic Jain Ramayana by Dundas.
+The story of Rama in Jainism is found in Ravisena's Padmapurana (Lorebook of the Lotus) is termed as one of the most artistic Jain Ramayana by Dundas.
 He belonged to the Digambara sect of Jainism and hence removes almost every Svetambara elements that was present in the tale.